 The data listed in the following section was determined with specific settings for operation chosen: All channels were active, the chip was set for negative input signals.
 The values are intended to give an impression on the power consumption experienced with the chip experimentally.

-Current consumption all ch. on 753 mA
+753 mA

-Current consumption all ch. off 359 mA (digital and readout infrastructure)
+359 mA (digital and readout infrastructure)

-Total current consumption analogue frontend 406 mA
+406 mA

-Current consumption per channel 3.15 mA
+3.15 mA

-Power consumption per channel 10.4 mW
+10.4 mW

-Expected power consumption 12 mW
+12 mW

 Table 3: Power consumption of the different power nets as current sunk at $3.3\mathrm{V}$